-The real annualised average returns of Voluntary Personal Pensions have also delivered positive results, about 1.6% for Riester and Rürup pension insurances over a 13-year span, and 2.22% for classic pension insurances over an 18-year span.
-Only the Riester and Rürup pensions recorded a year with negative real performances in 2007 (-0.26% and -0.23% respectively) due to the impact of high initial charges.
-The after-tax simulation for the State sponsored Riester and Rürup pension insurances recorded annualised real average returns of 1.2% each.
-Old-age provisions through Voluntary Personal Pensions have somewhat stalled over recent years and a considerable share of subscribed Riester pensions is put on hold for the time being.
+The real annualised average returns of Voluntary Personal Pensions have also delivered positive results, 1.43% for Riester, 1.45% for Rürup and 1.82% for classc pension insurances over a 15-year span.
+Voluntary Personal Pensions have somewhat stalled over recent years and a considerable share of subscribed Riester pensions is put on hold for the time being.
 Persistent low interest rates, as reflected in the steadily falling guaranteed interest rate (from 2.75% in 2005 to 0.9% in 2017), contribute to render new contracts of these pensions less profitable.
 While more and more providers already undercut these minimum return guarantees, a definite abolishment of this regulated interest fraction is still under discussion.
 The other important return part of pension insurances, surplus sharing, has likewise been plummeting over the last years, if nothing else to fulfil commitments of former contracts with higher guarantees.
-Voluntary Personal Pensions, especially the bureaucratic and expensive Riester pensions, continue to be at the centre of controversial debates with new legislative stimuli in the shape of higher allowances being implemented in 2018.
+Voluntary Personal Pensions, especially the bureaucratic and expensive Riester pensions, continue to be at the centre of controversial debates.